We are honoured & privileged to be the followers of the Holy Prophet and his household - the Ahlul Bayt.

 "Say: "To Allah belongs exclusively (the right to grant) intercession: to Him belongs the dominion of the heavens and the earth: In the End, it is to Him that ye shall be brought back.""
 (Surah 39, Verse 44)

 Here, Allah (SWT) alone has the ability to grant intercession.
 In-fact, Allah Himself was the first to use intercession to spread His message.
 Prophets of Allah are intercessors acting on Allah's behalf to spread, educate and teach people about the oneness of Allah.
 The Holy Prophet spread the religion of Islam as the Messenger of God - Allah's intercession.
+Finally, there are those verses which contextualise and explain the first two categories and give the complete and final verdict about the validity and efficacy of intercession in Islam.
+These verses confirm that intercession is only the right of Allah (SWT), but He will, whenever He wishes, extend it to certain people in His creation.

 "O ye who believe!
 Do your duty to Allah, seek the means of approach unto Him, and strive with might and main in his cause: that ye may prosper."
 (Surah 5, Verse 35)